 Existing methods

 The Council already uses a wide range of techniques in order to engage the community.
-An assessment of the advantages and costs of techniques used in policy preparation and development control are set out in Appendix A.
+An assessment of the advantages and costs of techniques used in policy preparation and development control has informed the review of the SCI.